-\$8 million in annual funding is needed to keep pace with the evolving concept of technologies.

-New Mobility to implement new service delivery models and pilot emerging
+\$8 million in annual funding is needed to keep pace with the evolving concept of New Mobility to implement new service

-- · Facilitating first and last-mile connections to employment hubs and frequent transit services. - Expanding public/private pilot programs to evaluate new service models. - Developing new MaaS programs that support all mobility options. - · Ensuring equitable access to new mobility platforms. - Foster pilot project that funds innovative MaaS and SaaS pilot projects.
+- Facilitating first and last-mile connections to employment hubs and frequent transit services. - Expanding public/private pilot programs to evaluate new service models. - Developing new MaaS programs that support all mobility options. - Ensuring equitable access to new mobility platforms. - Foster pilot project that funds innovative MaaS and SaaS pilot projects.